ovh/docs/pages/cloud/private-cloud/create_cluster_enable_evc/guide.en-gb.md

 - Partially Automated.
 DRS automatically places virtual machines onto hosts at VM power-on.
 Migration recommendations need to be manually applied or ignored.
 - Fully Automated.
 DRS automatically places virtual machines onto hosts at VM power-on, and virtual machines are automatically migrated from one host to another to optimize resource utilization.

-Automated modes also allow to set the sensitivity of the service, from the most conservative to the most aggressive threshold.
+Automated modes also allow to set the sensitivity of the service, from the most conservative to the most aggressive threshold.<br>
+Click `OK`{.action} when done.

 ![DRS](images/en05drs.png){.thumbnail}